 10. Massive meals at Speights Ale House

 Whenever we head to New Zealand we always visit this restaurant chain.
 It’s become an icon, named after the local beer brewed in my hometown Dunedin.
 This is the perfect spot to try melt in your mouth New Zealand lamb.
 The ribs, fish ’n’ chips and sausage ’n’ mash are all amazing too.
 Be sure to come with a big appetite or share with someone.
-There’s a kids menu for the little ones which our boys loved.
+There’s also a kids menu for the little ones.

 Please let us know in the comments below if you’ve been to any of these places to eat in Queenstown.
 Feel free to ask any questions and provide any other great recommendations.
 Somehow I think we’ll be back again soon.